 The challenge with this result chain approach is the linearity of the results, which in many sectors and contexts is far from the reality.
 To address this, more adaptive approaches have been established.
 They use a variety of tools.
 For instance, a theory of change (see below) acknowledges more clearly that other matters should occur for this linearity to take place.

 In any case, the three layered understanding of results is useful.
 Outputs are results that are directly linked and attributable to the development actor’s actions, eg. the project.
 These in an Outcome Mapping approach are understood to be in the sphere of control of the development actor(s) concerned.
-The outcomes however, are - in addition to the direct effects of the project - also a consequence of factors beyond the control of the development actor(s), i.e. the outputs contribute to an outcome.
+The outcomes (defined as behaviour changes in key actors the intervention works with), however, are - in addition to the direct effects of the project - also a consequence of factors beyond the control of the development actor(s), i.e. the outputs contribute to an outcome.
 They are, in the sphere of influence.
 This is even more so in the case of impacts.
 Impacts are also a consequence of many other factors than those that the development actors can directly control or even influence, although they are the intended, desired change, the ultimate objective of the development actor(s), and thus in the sphere of interest.
 Those factors that are external to a project and may have an effect on the output – outcome – impact linkages need to be taken into consideration when setting results objectives and targets.
 In a theory of change, they are named as assumptions or risks.

 What is the link between RBM and other approaches or guidance?